 While stainless steels are generally considered to have good weldability, this certainly does not apply to all alloys.
 That’s why you must pay particular attention to the requirements of your specific application when selecting an alloy to be welded.

 In general, welders need to keep a number of things in mind.
 For instance, you must ensure that the joint surfaces and the filler metal are not exposed to oxide, organic material, or any other kind of contamination that might impair their weldability.
 It is also necessary that the filler materials you are using make for a good match with the base metal.

 When it comes to the austenitic family, these alloys can be welded using a number of different welding processes.
-You must keep in mind though that the high carbon content of these alloys means they are susceptible to intergranular corrosion.
+You must keep in mind that the high carbon content of these alloys means they are susceptible to intergranular corrosion.
 This is the result of the chromium in the stainless steel combining with the carbon instead of forming the chromium oxide layer.

 Fortunately, this can be avoided by using the low carbon form of an alloy.
-Alloys such as 304, 308, and 316 also come in 304L, 308L, and 316L, which are versions that are more suitable for welding and will be less likely to suffer from intergranular corrosion.
-Furthermore, certain grades, such as 321 or 347, are known to be more stable when welding.
+Grades such as 304 and 316 also come in 304L and 316L versions more suitable for welding.
+These will be less likely to suffer from intergranular corrosion.
+Furthermore, certain grades such as 321 or 347 are known to be more stable when welding.